felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 sharing the Hugo bookshelf.
 I don't know where you find all this stuff, but keep it coming!

-Thanks to Desire Silcott for her photographs.
-(Chapter 8)
+Thanks to Desire Silcott for her photographs in Chapter 8.

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.